Teen suspect in Maryland officer's slaying held without bail

 After hearing about Dawnta Anthony Harris' numerous recent run-ins with the law, a judge called him a "one-man crime wave" and ordered the teen held without bail.

 More than 20 police officers were in the courtroom when Harris made his first court appearance by video.
-Harris has been charged as an adult in the Monday killing of Baltimore County police Officer Amy Caprio, who was responding to a report of a suspicious vehicle that authorities say was involved in a burglary.
+Harris has been charged as an adult in the Monday killing of Baltimore County police Officer Amy Caprio, 29, who was responding to a report of a suspicious vehicle.

+Harris was waiting in the vehicle, a Jeep, while three other teens were inside a nearby home committing a burglary, according to authorities and court records.

-Investigators have reviewed the slain officer's body camera footage, prosecutor William Bickel said during the hearing.
-It clearly shows Harris accelerating a stolen Jeep at Caprio after she tried to apprehend him on the suburban cul-de-sac in the Perry Hall community northeast of Baltimore, he said.
+The slain officer's body camera footage clearly shows Harris accelerating the Jeep at Caprio after she tried to apprehend him on the cul-de-sac in the suburban Perry Hall community northeast of Baltimore, prosecutor William Bickel said during the hearing.

 "She fired her weapon.
 He ran over her," Bickel said.
-Harris was apprehended shortly after abandoning the Jeep, which was stolen May 18 in Baltimore, not far away, Bickel said.
+Harris was apprehended shortly after abandoning the Jeep, which was stolen May 18 in Baltimore, he said.

 A yellow lockup jumpsuit appeared baggy on Harris' slight 120-pound, 5-foot-7 frame during the hearing in Towson.
 When asked if he understood the charge he faces, Harris mumbled "yes" as he sat next to his public defender.

-Harris has a series of auto theft arrests and a repeated history of running away from juvenile facilities, Bickel said.
-The teen was on house arrest at his mother's West Baltimore home but ran away May 14, prosecutors said.
+Harris has a series of auto theft arrests and a repeated history of running away from juvenile facilities, according to prosecutors.
+The teen was on house arrest at his mother's West Baltimore home but ran away May 14, they said.

 Judge Sally Chester ordered the ninth-grader to be held at Baltimore County Detention Center, an adult lockup.

-Note: This story has been corrected to remove a reference to the officer being shot.
-Police have said she was not found with a gunshot wound.